-The second post of this series looked at the ideas of attention and focus, and how those apply to the structure of a paragraph.
+The second part of this series looked at the ideas of attention and focus, and how those apply to the structure of a paragraph.
 Now let’s turn those same lenses onto scenes.

 First, the notion that a unit asks you to sustain your attention until its over.
 Scenes don’t require the same degree of concentration from the reader as a paragraph; if you put a book down in the middle of a scene to go refill your water glass, you probably won’t have to start over at the beginning because you don’t remember where you left off.
 But ideally, a scene should hold the reader’s attention without pause, and not let them up for air until it’s done.